git-college-of-surgery/git-commit-ectomy/docs/easy.md

 # demo surgery: setup

-Clone an example repo for performing surgery:
+Clone an example repo for performing surgery.
+You don't _need_ a remote repository to do the demo surgery, but we will use one in our walkthrough.

 ```
 $ git clone https://github.com/charlesreid1/git-commit-ectomy-example